jimbobbennett/StarWarsCopilot/9-agents/README.md

 [Semantic Kernel](https://learn.microsoft.com/semantic-kernel/) is Microsoft's AI application development framework, available for C#, Python, and Java.
 It allows you to integrate any AI model, add tool support via plugins, add basic application components like telemetry, connect other components, and orchestrate agents.

 When Semantic Kernel first came out, it was a pretty powerful framework, especially for planning actions based off prompts, using different LLMs with the same abstractions, and calling plugins, the Semantic Kernel name for tools.
-At the moment, such basic features are not really useful.
+At the moment such basic features are not really useful.
 By using `Microsoft.Extensions.AI`, it's easy to swap different LLMs in and out.
 By using MCP it's easy to add tools, and modern LLMs are great at planning.

 This means for applications like our copilot, frameworks like Semantic Kernel can be overkill.
 Where they are useful however, is when orchestrating agents.